aditikashyap8/sleep-tracking/README.md

 ## Visualizations

-All charts were created in Excel based on the dataset:
+All charts were created in Excel based on the dataset

-- **Line Chart:** Sleep Duration over time
+Highlighted some key patterns:
-- **Bar Chart:** Average Sleep Quality — Caffeine vs No Caffeine
+- Correlation between Sleep Duration and Quality
-- **Scatter Plot:** Screen Time vs Sleep Quality
+- Average Sleep Quality and Sleep Duration — Caffeine vs No Caffeine
-- **Pie Chart:** % of Days with Late Caffeine
+- Screen Time vs Sleep Quality

 ---

 ## Key Insights

-- Sleep quality was lower on days with:
+- Sleep quality was significatly lower on days with:
   - Caffeine after 2 PM
   - Screen time over 2 hours before bed
 - The best sleep occurred when: